Learn how to smoke and cook a turkey breast using a pellet grill, and why it is one of the easiest and tastiest ways to smoke a turkey breast!

-So the larger the turkey breast you choose, the MORE done the outside of the breast will be by the time the inside is finished cooking.
+The larger the turkey breast you choose, the MORE done the OUTSIDE of the breast will be by the time the INSIDE is finished cooking.

 But it starts by not selecting the biggest breast in the case to begin with.

-If you DO want to cook a large turkey breast, we suggest finding one that is “bone-in”, or even a double turkey breast where the breast bone is still running down the center.
+If you DO want to cook a large turkey breast, we suggest finding one that is a "bone-in" double turkey breast where the breast bone is still running down the center.

 Bone-in meat tends to retain more of its juices naturally and not dry out as much since the bone acts as kind of a heat sink inside the meat.

-Just keep in mind any bone-in version of ANY meat will take longer to fi=ully cook than its bonelss counterparts.
+Just keep in mind any bone-in version of ANY meat will take longer to fully cook than its boneless counterparts.

 Flip it over and remove any excess fat or skin hanging off near the corners and edges.

-At its most basic, this is just soaking the turkey breast overnight in a solution that includes salt, water and some aromatics.
+At its most basic, wet brining is just soaking the turkey breast overnight in a solution that includes salt, water and possibly some aromatics.

 You can use one of the many brining recipes online (Alton Brown's is a classic) or save a bit of effort with a premade turkey brining solution.